nathakhi/nathakhi/README.md

 **Perceptions of Academic Researchers About Publishing Pressure: A Thematic Analysis**
 - Statistical software: NVivo 12
 - Statiscical method: Thematic analysis on semi-stuctured interviews

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/nathakhi/nathakhi.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.